Put a boost in your beauty step – here’s how to get smoother skin & shinier hair.

 On wake-up, our bodies go into combat with environmental pollutants and toxins—and our beauty is in instant battle to survive.
 Minerals in tap water dull hair, pollutants can dry out skin, and carbon monoxide and ozone can damage your complexion’s protective barrier and lead to aging, redness, and irritation.

-The good news is a few small changes to your diet and beauty care routine can give your hair and skin a detoxifying beauty boost.
+The good news is a few small changes to your diet and beauty care routine can give your hair and skin a full beauty detox.

 Detoxify Your Diet